nilangshah/KvStore/README.md

     javac tcpclient.java
     java TcpClient
+    go run test1_go.go
+        This will start 100 client and will set and get values concurrently. go run test2_go.go
+        This is a normal test for set and get method.

     You will see print statements of sending and recieving massages between client and server.

     I have assumed that you have set GOPATH and PATH for GOLANG.